Standard 2. Achieving Educational Objectives Through Core Functions

 - Women's Community Center

-Stanford offers a number of co-curricular courses and programs support students' personal and professional development.
+Stanford offers a number of co-curricular courses and programs that support students' personal and professional development.
 Designing Your Stanford, Designing Your Life and Designing the Professional are courses that support students in their educational exploration while at Stanford and to help them connect their academic journeys to their goals beyond the university.
-The Stanford Summer Graduate Institute offers immersive, weeklong courses prior to the start of the academic year that are designed to aide the academic and professional development of graduate students across disciplines.
+The Stanford Summer Graduate Institute offers immersive, weeklong courses prior to the start of the academic year that are designed to aid the academic and professional development of graduate students across disciplines.